 How to get discounts for Children when visiting museums and dining out, as well as other general information to assist you with your trip planning for Italy.

 Children are welcome throughout Italy, as Italians are extremely tolerant and patient with children.
-The majority of public transportation, museums and many other types of attractions offer discounted prices for children and students.
-It's always best to ask when purchasing tickets for child discounts.
-If you are residents of another EU community you'll find plenty of additional reductions available in state museums and other attractions.
-Unfortunately children and seniors coming from outside the US have to pay full price!
+The majority of public transportation services, museums and many other types of attractions offer discounted prices for children and students.
+It's always best to ask for discount for children when visiting museums in Italy or when purchasing any other kind of tickets for children.
+If you are resident of another EU country, you'll find plenty of additional reductions available in state museums and other attractions.

 When dining out always ask for child portions or meals for kids "porzione da bambino" in Italian.
 As unlike many other countries you won't find children menu's advertised except at the local fast-food chain like McDonalds.
 You could also ask for a "mezza porzione" (half-portion) as a way of getting a reduced price for child or perhaps just ordering a simple plate of pasta that would probably be more than filling for the average child.